nhsengland/python-in-an-hour/README.md

 -----------

-## Description
+## RAP Example Pipeline

-### What we'll do

-This code demonstrates - in a very simple way - the three main steps common to almost all analytical processes:
+The rap_example_pipeline_python.ipynb notebook, we demonstrates - in a very simple way - the three main steps common to almost all analytical processes:

 1. Get the data - in this case we'll download the artificial HES data from the web
 2. Process the data - we'll do a simple aggregation